jmdict-kindle/jmdict-kindle/README.md

 # Sets the max sentences per entry only for the jmdict.mobi.
 # It is ignored by combined.mobi due to size restrictions.
 # If there are too many sentences for the combined dictionary,
 # it will not build (exceeds 650MB size limit).
+The amount is limited to 3 for the combined dictionary in this makefile
 SENTENCES ?= 5
 # This flag determines wheter only good and verified sentences are used in the
 # dictionary.
 Set it to TRUE if you only want those sentences.
-# It is only used by jmdict.mobi.
+# It is only used by jmdict.mobi
 # It is ignored bei combined.mobi. there it is always true
 # this is due to size constraints.
 ONLY_CHECKED_SENTENCES ?= FALSE